 - (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) All fixed assets have been physically verified by the management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regards to size of the Company and nature of its assets.
 No material discrepancies were identified on such verification. - (ii) The Company is in the business of rendering services, and consequently, does not hold any inventory.
-Therefore, the provisions of Clause 3(ii) of the said Order are not applicable to the Company. - (iii) The Company has not granted loan to one Company covered in the register maintained under section 189 of the Companies Act, 2013.
-Therefore, the provisions of Clause 3(iii) of the said Order are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has not advanced loans to directors / to a Company in which the Director is interested to which provisions of section 185 of the Companies Act 2013 apply and hence not commented upon.
+Therefore, the provisions of Clause 3(ii) of the said Order are not applicable to the Company. - (iii) (a) The Company has granted loan to one Company covered in the register maintained under section 189 of the Companies Act, 2013.
+In our opinion and according to the information and explanations given to us, the terms and conditions of the loan are not prejudicial to the Company's interest. - (b) The Company has granted loans that are re-payable on demand, to a Company covered in the register maintained under section 189 of the Companies Act, 2013.
+We are informed that the Company has not demanded repayment of any such loan and interest during the year, and thus, there has been no default on the part of the parties to whom the money has been lent. - (c) There is no amount of loans granted to Companies, firms or other parties listed in the register maintained under section 189 of the Companies Act, 2013 which are outstanding for more than ninety days. - (iv) In our opinion and according to the information and explanations given to us, the Company has not advanced loans to directors / to a Company in which the Director is interested to which provisions of section 185 of the Companies Act 2013 apply and hence not commented upon.